donut28/an-untitled-clicker-game/README.md

 UCG is not crossplatform.
 It only works on PC.

-Feel free to download and play the game.
+Feel free to download via the releases feature and play the game.
 The Github will have updated versions of the game for you to check out.